-Isaiah 54:4 “Fear not, for you will not be put to shame; And do not feel humiliated, for you will not be disgraced; But you will forget the shame of your youth, And the reproach of your widowhood you will remember no more.
+“Fear not, for you will not be put to shame; And do not feel humiliated, for you will not be disgraced; But you will forget the shame of your youth, And the reproach of your widowhood you will remember no more.”
+Isaiah 54:4 NASB

-Isaiah is prophesying the end of Israels Babylonian Captivity.
-That word from the Lord should have brought joy and rejoicing, but Israel had caused this by their sin.
+The context of Isaiah 54:4 finds Isaiah prophesying the end of Israel’s Babylonian captivity.
+That word from the Lord should have brought joy and rejoicing, but Israel had caused the captivity by their sin.
 Shame and guilt weighed heavily on them as they heard the words of Isaiah.

-- As a consequence for Israel’s unrepentant Idolatry God acting in Justice.
+- As a consequence of Israel’s unrepentant idolatry, God is acting with justice.

 - God literally spread Israel out far and wide in the lands.

-- But God is gracious an merciful and redeems Israel from Captivity after 70 years.
+- The Lord is gracious and merciful and redeems Israel from captivity after 70 years.

 - As Israel imagines returning home they knew what faced them.